 Navigation

-Microbiota Gut-Brain Axis and DMHR
+Microbiota-Gut-Brain Axis and DMHR (Adult Population)

 The CNP Microbiota-Gut-Brain Axis (MGBA) & Mental Health Research Category consolidates research exploring the interconnected relationship between dietary intake, the microbiome, and the gut-brain axis in the adult population.
 To view each original study on the open internet, click “Original.”
 To view the CNP-written abstract summary, click “CNP Summary.”
 While only some of the CNP-written abstract summaries are available below for free, all abstract summaries are available to CNP members through the CNP Library Membership.